Halloween in The Netherlands?

 The days were clearly shorter and a bit darker and as the work on the fields was done, daily routine changed tremendously.

 To mark the end of the harvests there were regional markets where people sold what they surely didn't need for winter and bought whatever they could afford.
+The hired workers got their pay and they had to be hired anew next growing season.

 It was a time to leave in the past what belonged to the past, good and bad, and learn from it all and take the lesson to contemplate about during the dark days.
+Bad influences were faced and driven out of life.

 It's important to take the full responsibility for what has happened the last (growing) year and to face up to the knowledge of the old, of the ancestors.